Section F EHCP appeal — the platform drafts your Tribunal pack | EHCP Clarity

 Section F must specify exactly what provision will be made for your child.
-If it is vague, insufficient, or does not reflect what professionals have recommended, you have the right to appeal.
+If it is vague, insufficient, or ignores professional recommendations, you can appeal.
+The platform drafts your SEND35A grounds, proposed Section F wording, and evidence bundle.
+You edit and submit. £149/year.

 What Section F must be